Tahernezhad/Cartesian-Genetic-Programming-for-Truss-Optimization/README.md

     * Doing both simultaneously (`node-edge` method).
 * **Fitness Function**: The evolutionary algorithm optimises controllers based on a fitness score that combines the total strain energy and total volume of the truss.

+## 🌐 Graph-Based Neighborhood Awareness

+Truss structure is naturally represented as a graph, where joints are **nodes** and structural members are **edges**.
+In the naive CGP, the controller makes developmental decisions in isolation, relying only on its own local state.

+However, physical structures rely on local connectivity and load distribution.
+To better capture this behavior, the system also implements neighborhood-aware developmental modes that allow nodes and edges to "communicate" by sensing the states of their connected neighbors.
+By leveraging the adjacency matrix of the graph, the CGP controller can generate more interpretable equations that reflect true local interactions.

+This repository includes two advanced graph-based methods:

+* **Neighbor-Aware Growth (`node-edge-etg-with-neighbors`)**: The controller updates a component by looking at its own state plus the *average* state of its directly connected neighbors.
+For edges, this means sensing the average strain and volume of adjacent members.
+For nodes, it senses the average coordinates of connected joints.
+* **Advanced Statistical Aggregators (`node-edge-etg-advanced-agg`)**: This method expands the neighborhood sensing by feeding comprehensive statistical data into the GRN.
+Alongside the component's own state, the CGP controller receives the *minimum, maximum, average, and standard deviation* of the surrounding neighbors' properties (e.g., neighboring strain distributions or coordinate ranges).

+These additions allow the Cartesian Genetic Programming algorithm to discover interpretable, white-box rules that intrinsically understand the structural topology, leading to smarter evolutionary development.

 ## 🔧 Getting Started

 ### Prerequisites